Luidog/fms-admin-client/README.md

 # fms-admin-client

-A client to allow remote connection to the FileMaker Server Admin CLI
+A client designed to provide a framework for interactions with FileMaker Server Admin Tools.

+For in depth documentation head to the [`docs`](https://luidog.github.io/fms-admin-client)

 ## Installation